 Many studies have explored the antimicrobial activity of kombucha.
 When the final pH is around 2.5, kombucha has antimicrobial activity across a broad spectrum of Gram negative and positive bacteria and yeasts.
 However, the low pH of kombucha may not be the only reason for the antimicrobial activity; the natural polyphenols of tea, bacteriocins, as well as protein structures may also play a role in kombucha’s antimicrobial nature.

 U.S. commercial sales of kombucha started with one company in 1995 and have grown steadily since.
 Within recent years, the increased interest and public recognition of probiotics, or live microorganisms that confer an investigated health benefit on the host, has driven growth in kombucha consumption.
-According to the SPINS Market Research Group, kombucha consumption experienced a 29% growth from February 2013 – February 2014, with yearly sales at $122.7 million.
-Kombucha sales reached an all-time high from 2011-2012 with a nearly 40% growth in sales.
+According to the SPINS Market Research Group, kombucha consumption experienced a 22% growth from February 2018 – February 2019, with yearly sales at $728.8 million.
 While kombucha originally began as a product mostly sold in health food stores, its rise in popularity has helped bottles make their way onto large chain-store shelves.
-Kombucha is the fastest-growing product in the functional beverage market and expected to grow from a half-billion dollar industry to a 1.8 billion dollar industry by 2020.
+Kombucha is the fastest-growing product in the functional beverage.
 Kombucha Brewers International, the non-profit organization representing commercial kombucha brewers, strives for producers to work collaboratively, not just competitively.
 As an industry, their hope is to work together to maintain innovation, growth, and high product standards while advancing education and research.

 In most cases, kombucha contains live beneficial bacteria and yeasts, organic acids, B vitamins, antioxidants, and trace minerals.
 Unflavored kombucha contains generally about 30 calories, 2-3 grams of sugar, and small amounts of caffeine per eight ounces.
 Unflavored kombucha does not contain fat or cholesterol and is very low in protein and sodium.
 Added juice or flavoring ingredients may contribute additional micronutrients and will cause variation in caloric and macronutrient content as well.
 Additionally, varying amounts of alcohol (from <0.5% ABV up to 3.0% ABV) can be in kombucha, so consumers are advised to read the label carefully if alcohol-free beverages are required.